AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 ## Ingest data with Sources

+Okay, you did things the hard way.
 Now let's move into the promised land of _automated_ batch ingestion!
+When I say, "SET IT!" you say, "FORGET IT!"
+"SET IT!"
+"FORGET IT!"
+"SET IT!"
+"FORGET IT!"
+Just kidding, you would never do such a thing!
+Ok, back to work.
+You're almost done.

 Click on **[!UICONTROL Sources]** in the left navigation to open the Sources catalog.
 Here you will see a variety of out-of-the-box integrations with industry-leading data and storage providers.